-Overall, Catlin’s gross written premium for the first nine months of 2010 was up 9% on the same period last year, to $3.28bn from $3.01bn.
-Gross written premium from the Bermuda operation increased 23%, while its US book grew 24% and its international book – comprising Asia, Europe and Canada – was up 45%.
+Overall, Catlin’s gross written premiums for the first nine months of 2010 were up 9% on the same period last year, to $3.28bn from $3.01bn.
+Gross written premiums from the Bermuda operation increased 23%, its US book grew 24% and its international book – comprising Asia, Europe and Canada) was up 45%.